AaltoSciComp/scicomp-docs/triton/apps/vscode.rst

+.. _vscode-ood:

 VSCode through Open OnDemand
 ----------------------------

 .. seealso:: :doc:`../usage/ood`

+**Update: Not available on Triton since May 2024 (yet), please ask us if this is important to you**

 VSCode is available through :doc:`../usage/ood`, and with this you can select whatever resources you want (memory, CPU, etc) and run directly in the Slurm queue.
 This means you can directly perform calculations in that VSCode session and it runs properly (not on the login node).

-This is useful for getting things done quickly, but running in a web browser can be limited in some cases (interface, lifetime, etc.).
+This is useful for getting things done quickly or do simple debugging, but running in a web browser can be limited in some cases (interface, lifetime, etc.).
+Another limitation is OOD VSCode does not support GPU computing.